An Edgewood realtor is facing two felony embezzlement charges centered around her business, Eden Investment Co.

 Eden repeated this Tuesday, saying that she had no contract with any of the investors, and had taken no fees.
 “I don’t expect to pay back $3 million,” Eden said.
 “The actual investment they made was like a million two, and that’s a reasonable amount.
 I can probably come up with that in 10 years.
 I didn’t take their money, I lost their money.
 I didn’t use it for my own purposes.
 I never took fees of any kind from anybody.
 Like I told you on the phone we had no written contracts.
 I was just told, ‘Do the best you can.’”

 She continued, “I shouldn’t even get into this.
 But recovery was my only thought.
-Keep this account open and trade until I recover.
+Keep this account open and trade on websites until I recover.
 That’s my only thought.
-It was a poor choice, I can agree with that.
+It was a choice, I can agree with that.
 I could have said, here’s your money, what’s left, and the rest of it probably wouldn’t have happened.
 I wanted to make them whole, I wanted to keep going.
 I didn’t want to have to stop.
 I thought I could make it up.
 I really did.”

 Asked what message she wanted to give to members of the community, Eden replied: “I never thought about anything but making money for people, ever.
 I really don’t need money myself.
 I have certain needs and I take care of them in a modest way, and I’m happy that way.
 I drive a 13-year old car with a quarter of a million miles on it. … I just wanted to make money for people and when it went bad, I panicked.
 I was so frightened, and I made poor choices.
 I could probably have made the whole thing fine if I had done it differently, but I just thought there’s only one way for me to make these people whole, and that’s to keep trading.”